 The content teaches you how to manage worry, stay active, manage sleep problems, stay connected with yourself and others, problem-solve and more.
 Before you start, you are asked a series of questions to gauge how you are feeling.

-The course can be done with the support of a health professional or you can do it on your own (self-guided).
-It is available to anyone residing in New Zealand or the Pacific Island nations who may need some extra support with their mental wellbeing due to the impacts of COVID-19.
+The course can be done with the support of a healthcare professional or you can do it on your own (self-guided).
+It is available to anyone residing in Aotearoa New Zealand or the Pacific Island nations who may need some extra support with their mental wellbeing due to the impacts of COVID-19.
 For the complete app description, go to the website or, for a detailed review, see Reviews.

 ✔ The session has a validated mental health screening questionnaire (which you can skip).